oddbird/sliiides/content/css-next/css-cafe.md

     Default **Lowest Priority**
   script: |
     Of course,
-    we don't have to put all our styles in a layer -- and for the sake of progressive enhancement, we likely want to start adding layers slowly.
+    we don't have to put all our styles into these layers -- and for the sake of progressive enhancement, we likely want to start adding layers slowly.